 Reason Number One: History

-Because of Sicily’s geographical position (right in the center of the Mediterrannean, midway between the Arabic world, Northern Africa and the European continent), it saw and was influenced by many invaders and more or less powerful yet peaceful settlers.
+Because of Sicily’s geographical position (right in the center of the Mediterranean, midway between the Arabic world, Northern Africa and the European continent), it saw and was influenced by many invaders and more or less powerful yet peaceful settlers.
 The unification of Italy was an awkward act carried out (through Garibaldi’s docking in Marsala with his 1,000 redshirts) by the Piedmontese, a population just as distant to Sicily (in that time’s vision) as any Northern European entity.

 Reason Number Two: Cultural Ambiguity

 Is Sicily Italian, North African, or Arabic?
 Norman or Spaniard, perhaps?
 The answer is, it’s all of them, and this cultural ambiguity is substance not folklore.
 That is why simply saying Sicily is Italy is reductive.
 And being an island all of those influences stagnated there and did not get diluted with modern philosophies.
 Sicily hardly saw the Renaissance.

 Reason Number Three: Culinary Fusion

 Couscous is one of the regional specialties (nowhere else in Italy) and sweet and sour taste is present in many of Sicily's signature dishes (nowhere else in Italy).
 For instance, a dish served with sliced blood oranges, peanuts and raisins over the fresh catch from the Southern Mediterranean is not something you'll find in Italian cookbooks.
 All of the different culinary influences gain flavor thanks to amazing local products kissed by the sun almost year round.
 Some say it is the very best food in “Italy” and something that mirrors Sicilian diversity from the rest of the country.

 One other aspect that we try to portray is that Sicily is experiencing a rebirth thanks to many grassroots movements that finally said enough with feudalism, corruption and mafia.
 During part of our tour we learn what this means and how it is being implemented.
 We feel that the type of tourism that we promote can be of some help.
 And in the right way.

-If you're interested in learning about Sicily for yourself, take a look at our Sicily Magnifica tour program for October.
+If you're interested in learning about Sicily for yourself, take a look at our Sicily Magnifica tours.